fieldtrip/website/workshop/toolkit2022.md

 ## Practicalities

-To be announced.
-We hope to do it in person, but perhaps a hybrid or online form will be needed.
-In that case we will setup an online interactive environment similar to previous years.
+This will be an in person event.
+A large part of the toolkit will consist of you working on your own data.
+Please think a bit about what you want to achieve, and ensure that you have your data easily accessible (preferably, if possible on a laptop that you bring yourself, or on an external USB-drive).
+If you don't have data to work with, please let us know in time so that we can think about an alternative.
+We have plenty of tutorial data available, so this can be used to practice your data analysis skills.

 ### Test your MATLAB and FieldTrip installation in advance

-Since you will be working during the hands-on sessions on your own computer, we recommend that you [test your MATLAB and FieldTrip installation in advance](/workshop/toolkit2022/test_installation).
+For the hands-on sessions you will work on a PC that is provided by us.
+If you want, you can work on your own computer during the FieldTrip playground.
+If that's the case, we recommend that you [test your MATLAB and FieldTrip installation in advance](/workshop/toolkit2022/test_installation).

 ## Code of conduct